dearing/fizzbuzz/README.md

 conclusions
 -----------
 Testing and Documentation are obviously important in just about *all* things in life but the trick is getting into the habit of doing the right things off the bat.
-Go makes it easy by dropping it into he Go library and building support for it withint the toolchain.
+Go makes it easy to implement testing as part of your project with benchmarking and tracing to boot.
 Now if only I could find more practical uses for my time...

 License and Authors
 -------------------